vemundrefnin/digital-brain/content/Week 5 Methodology Case Study - Differences in Differences.md

 "Trump as president is scary" - Professor

-Can not go to texas, florida...
-22 states. most red states he can not use state money.
+Can not go to texas, florida… 22 states. most red states he can not use state money.
 The money is part of your 10 year professor plan.

 Should you use median or the mean? you choose the one that represents the population the best.
 We call this weighting

-Regression continuity and ... is the same as Diffrence-in-Diffrences observations.
+Regression continuity and … is the same as Diffrence-in-Diffrences observations.

 R squared do not mean a lot for an economist
 Important:
 - coefiiceint
 - statistical significance
-- ...
+- …

 Idea for paper.
 Look at some evironmental changes in other markets that is going to happen i the fish market.
 For esample taxing envriomental fotprint.